 The beginning of the year is always a popular time for people filing for divorce.
 Tax accountants get busy in March and April, and divorce attorneys see an increase in divorces as early as the first Monday after the new year – often called “Divorce Monday.”
 People are often seeking a new life in the new year and many have suffered a rough holiday season with their soon to be ex-spouse.

 If you are considering filing for divorce in the new year, you should consider doing it as soon as possible.
 An experienced divorce attorney at Rick Banks Law can help you through the process.
-Call us today at (559) 222-4891.
+To schedule a no obligation consultation, call (559)222-4891.

 Consider filing for divorce as early as possible in the new year, even in January.
 New Year’s resolutions can often give you the motivation you need to do something that will benefit you.
 After the stress of the holidays and family gatherings, you should be focused on yourself.
 If you’re unhappy in your marriage, divorce in the near year may be the answer.